openwsn-berkeley/openwsn-on-iotlab/A8/parser/README.md

 ### Result

 Only 17 Tx Cells are reserved after 90 minutes.
-543 cells are selected during 90 minutes running.
+543 cells have being selected during 90 minutes running.

 ### Possible reason
 The reserved cells through the network has a higher ratio of overlapping (same cell are selected by lots of motes).